joe95crone/CAIN/README.md

 CAIN is a severely outdated tool but it may still be useful for benchmarking etc. and checking others work.

 The CAIN files here so far are related to the CBETA ICS.

+*Not sure about the current state of some of this code but there is definitely a functional example in here*